 TCM: Once you had your rig together, did you modify the truck or camper?

-Ray: We installed heavier shocks and added air bags for better stability and ride.
-We also added an ARB protective front bumper with a winch, and a rear CBI Off Road Fab steel bumper.
+Ray: We installed heavier shocks and added airbags for better stability and ride.
+We also added an ARB protective front bumper with a winch and a rear CBI Off Road Fab steel bumper.

 The rear bumper features swing-out arms so that we can haul extra fuel.
 We have an Aluminess storage box for recovery gear and outside items.
 I have used the four gallons of extra fuel several times.
 It helps that you can buy fuel when it’s cheaper, but really it’s more about being way out somewhere and not having enough fuel.

 Before we got the extended rear bumper, I backed into a tree and did some damage to the camper.
 The bumper now gives us extra protection.
-Overall, the extra protection and fuel gives us peace of mind.
+Overall, the extra protection and fuel give us peace of mind.
 We’ve never used the winch, but we came close once.

 Above: Hobbit Church in Arizona